Registration & filing

 Initial consultation and strategy

-We start by understanding your brand and your business.
-We discuss what you want to protect — whether it’s a word mark, logo, slogan, or combination — and identify the Nice Classification classes that cover your goods and services.
+We begin by getting to know your brand and business.
+Together, we identify what you want to protect—whether it’s a name, logo, slogan, or a combination—and determine the appropriate Nice Classification classes for your goods and services.

 2